 - Allow employees to make additional contributions to their Health Savings Accounts (HSA) to pay for Long-Term Care Insurance plans.
-This allows employees to save more pre-tax dollars to buy Long-Term Care coverage for themselves and their spouse.
+This allows employees to save more pre-tax dollars to buy Long-Term Care coverage for themselves and their spouses.

-AHIP says by encouraging people to invest now to cover future health care expenses will likely save more taxpayer dollars in the long-term.
+AHIP says by encouraging people to invest now to cover future long-term health care expenses will likely save more taxpayer dollars in the long-term.

 The federal government also has several tax incentives available for some people.
 Some states also offer state tax incentives.
 Most states offer Long-Term Care Partnership plans which provide additional dollar-for-dollar asset protection.